Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Implementation Details

 We validate the hyperparameters using $5$-fold cross-validation, in the \textit{random} context regime.
-At test, we use the same context sequences across models for fair comparison.
-The final model parameters for testing are obtained by averaging the parameters from the five best models during training.
-All testing was done with a batch size of 128 for consistency.
-All evaluation metrics are computed after destandardizing the location dimensions (orientation is already denoted by a unit quaternion, and therefore not standardized).
+At test, we use the same context sequences across models for a fair comparison.
+All testing was done with a batch size of $128$ for consistency.
+The errors in mean are computed after destandardizing the location dimensions (orientation is already denoted by a unit quaternion, and therefore not standardized).
 The predicted std. deviations are scaled by the same value as the predicted means during destandardization.